AI-Guru/ableton_aimusic/README.md

 Thanks a lot for your interest in bridging the gap between Generative AI for music and Ableton Live!
 This release includes a very early prototype of an Ableton plugin (device).
 The fact you are reading this makes me super happy, because it shows that you are supporting my work.
 Thanks a lot!

 ## What is new in this release?

+- Due to popular demand you can generate MIDI files when using the Python API.
+Note this does not concern the Ableton functionality.
+The notebook shows how.